DanialAmini/scour/practice/2022feb20/readme.md

 # Bagging
 In weka you can select bagging.
 Then you select the sub model.
 For example the sub model can be simple `linear regression` or `M5Rules` or whatever.
 Bagging uses 10 cross validation folds.
 Maybe reduce it to 4.
 But maybe not, keep all the ten.
 It uses `random tree` as the default model though.
 I don't like it alot.

+# automatic model tree
+Say you want to do this: `y=a*x^b for x<x0 & y=c*x^d for x>x0`.
+I wished there was a algorithm which searched different values to find the best place.
+Usually split in half, so the search space is not too big, just equal to the number of variables & the number of divisions.
+For example 3 parts (`N/3` each) or 2 parts (`N/2` each).